 Tex was the first player from a historically African-American college to capture All-American honors while at North Carolina Central University in Durham, where he earned his degree in physical education.
 Tex received his nickname in college by being a very recognizable 6-3 Texan attending school in North Carolina.

-“Aside from my family, being a Harlem Globetrotter has been the greatest highlight of my life,” says Tex.
+“Aside from my family, being a Harlem Globetrotter has been the greatest highlight of my life,” Tex once said.
 “I have had the good fortune to be a part of the most celebrated sports team in history.”

 CHARLES "TEX" HARRISON